markbastian/partsbin/README.md

 ## Top Level Utility Methods

 Currently, there are two small nses that I use pervasively when building systems that I've captured here.

+### partsbin.core
 The first is `partsbin.core`, which declares a simple protocol along the lines of what Component does along with some helper methods for modifying the default system configuration.
 For a similar effort see [integrant-repl](https://github.com/weavejester/integrant-repl).
 The main difference I take in my approach is that I use an atom along with a simple protocol to manage the system rather than a dynamic var so that it becomes easier to localize the system (or have many) versus a single (start), (stop), etc. set of functions.
 If you like those other systems better, feel free to use them.

 Should you want to try out my approach, it is as simple as what you see here: